BCDevOps/backup-container/README.md

 When backing up multiple databases, the retention settings apply to each database individually.
 For instance if you use the `daily` strategy and set the retention number(s) to 5, you will retain 5 copies of each database.
 So plan your backup storage accordingly.

+An example of the backup container in action can be found here; [example log output](./ExampleLog.md)

 ## Backup Strategies
 ---